abatelaan2/abatelaan2/README.md

 # Introduction
+<p>I am a Physical Chemistry PhD student in the Guenza Group at the University of Oregon focused on Theoretical/Computational Biophysics.<p>
 <p>I am a chemistry and mathematics of physical phenomena double major.
 I work in Dr. Yesselman's biochemistry laboratory at the University of Nebraska-Lincoln.
 My research focuses on writing programs that can draw the secondary structure of RNA.
 I also enjoy working on my own individual projects such as modeling electromagnetic waves and modeling molecules.<p>

 RNA Secondary Structure             |  Electromagnetic Waves